Mightysmallfry/GodotGameTemplate/README.md

 - Worldbuilding

 ## Level Design Guidelines
-These are not rules these are suggestions that as a level designer, should try to keep in mind when designing your level.
+These are not rules these are suggestions that as a level designer, should be kept in mind when designing levels.
 - Guide the player
 - Challenge the player
 - Design with purpose.
 How does the level progress the game?